 In the past 20 years she has parked her full, wild life in Alaska, California, New York City, Boston, England, Rhode Island, and Seattle.
 She once drove from New York to Alaska by herself, and has survived a bear chase, four Alaskan winters, junior high school, working in a convent, Aquanet hairspray, acid wash jeans, and the entirety of the Mets' 1987 season.
 Elle parle un peu de français, but mostly ordering food and the type of colloquial cursing you would use on the Metro, like hoping your dick falls off or a vulture eats your eyes.

 She is very tall and often forgets that she has freckles; strangers take every opportunity to remind her of both.

 Danielle believes in the motivating power of jerks, and updates her list of enemies annually on New Year's Day.
 She limits it to five people, and you are probably not on it.

 Danielle likes to make things with her bare hands.

 She talked to her friend Julie Klausner about all of this on an episode of How Was Your Week?

-Danielle went back to college in 2008 after a 12-year hiatus, and graduated summa cum laude in 2011, earning degrees in both English Literature and Women's Studies; in 2013, she earned her Master's degree in Gender and Women's Studies.
+Danielle went back to college in 2008 after a 12-year, uh, let's call it a hiatus, and graduated summa cum laude in 2011, earning degrees in both English Literature and Women's Studies; in 2013, she earned her Master's degree in Gender and Women's Studies.
 She dropped out of her Ph.D. program after one semester, no longer able to withstand constantly being asked to use the word axiological, which, despite having a dictionary definition, doesn't actually mean anything.
-She likes to watch Doctor Who when she is on deadline, one of her tattoos is based on the movie Rocky, and she will never stop using the Oxford comma.
+She likes to watch old episodes of Doctor Who when she is on deadline, one of her tattoos is based on the movie Rocky, and she will never stop using the Oxford comma.

-Danielle lives in the not Brooklyn part of New York City.
+Danielle is 40 years old and lives in the Not Brooklyn part of New York City.